igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The Earned Machine (September 2012)</strong>
   <br>
   Immediately after high school, Igor built his next project, a WordPress-based site, which generated his first earnings.
 By the age of 19, he had saved enough to buy his <strong>first laptop</strong>, a modest, second-hand machine that finally allowed him to expand his expertise.
 He then enrolled in the Faculty of Technical Sciences in Čačak, Serbia.
-While studying <strong>Software Engineering</strong>, he treated the curriculum as a baseline; he was already learning <strong>C#</strong> through aggressive self-study long before the first lecture.
+While studying <strong>IT</strong> and <strong>Software Engineering</strong>, he treated the curriculum as a baseline; he was already learning <strong>C#</strong> through aggressive self-study long before the first lecture.
   <br>
   <br>
   <strong>The Handheld Foundry (2013)</strong>